 1999 - U.S. Department of Commerce Gold Medal

 Parsons, L.A.
-S. LeRoy, J. T. Overpeck, M. Bush, G. M. Cárdenes-Sandí, and Scott Saleska (2017).
+S. LeRoy, J. T. Overpeck, M. Bush, G. M. Cárdenes-Sandí, and Scott Saleska (2018).
 The Threat of Multi-Year Drought in Amazonia.
-Nature Communications (in review).
+Water Resources Research (in press).

 Routson, C.C, T. M. Shanahan, J. T. Overpeck, and C. A. Woodhouse.
 (2017).
 The megadrought environment.
 Proceedings of the National Academy of Sciences (in revision).

 Dee, S.G., L.A.
 Parsons, G. Loope, T.R.
 Ault, J. Emile-Geay, and J.T.
 Overpeck.
 (2017).
 Improved spectral comparisons of paleoclimate models and observations via proxy system modeling: implications for multi-decadal variability.
-Earth and Planetary Science Letters (in press).
+Earth and Planetary Science Letters: 476: 34-46.

 Conroy, J.L, A.F.
 Collins, J.T.
 Overpeck, M.B.
 Bush, J.E.
 Cole, and D.J.
 Anderson (2015).
 A 400-year isotopic record of seabird response to eastern tropical Pacific productivity.
 Geo Geography and Environment 2, 137–147 doi: 10.1002/geo2.11